UltraStar-Deluxe/format/The UltraStar File Format (v1).md

 Required: Yes
 ```

-The `#TITLE` header indicates the title of the song.
+The `TITLE` header contains the title of the song.
+Additional information such as recording specification or
+categorization is provided using dedicated headers like `RENDITION`, `EDITION`, and `TAGS`.

 #### 3.3.5.
 The `#ARTIST` Header